mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_operator_gpu.md

 - `TensorAddV2` is a subclass inherited from `PrimitiveWithInfer`.
 - The constructor `__init__` is used to initialize the operator, since TensorAddV2 doesn't have any attributes, there is none additional input for `__init__`.
 - The function `infer_shape` constraints two input dimensions must be the same and the output dimension will be same as the dimension of x1.
-- the function `infer_dtype` constrains that two input data must be of type float32 and the output data type is the same as the input data type.
+- The function `infer_dtype` constrains that two input data must be of type float32 and the output data type is the same as the input data type.

 ```python
 # mindspore/ops/operations/math_ops.py